 All of our taste tests are conducted blind which means there is no bias or brand favouritism and all products are judged on merit alone.

-During the taste tests, each judge is given a sheet to take notes on.
-They comment on the appearance, flavour, and texture of the cake and give it a score from one to five.
+During the taste tests, each judge is given a sheet to take notes on commenting on the appearance, flavour, and texture of the cake and giving it a score from one to five.
 One is poor and five is exceptional.
-Only products which scored three and above have been included in this roundup.
+Only products that scored three and above have been included in this roundup.

 Most of the cakes submitted this year were traditional fruit cakes with marzipan and icing and had differing levels of decoration.
 There were also a few alternatives that had a Christmas design but were sponge-based.

 An experienced recipe writer, editor, and food stylist, Jen is Group Food Director at Future plc where she oversees the food content across the women’s lifestyle group, including Woman & Home, Women’s Weekly, Woman, Woman’s Own, Chat, Goodto.com, and womanandhome.com.
 Jen studied Communications at Goldsmiths, then landed her first job in media working for Delia Smith’s publishing company on Sainsbury’s magazine.
 Jen honed her practical skills by combining courses at Leith’s cookery school with time spent in the test kitchen testing recipes and assisting food stylists on photoshoots.

 Jess is Food Editor at Future plc, working across brands in the woman’s lifestyle group, including Woman & Home, Woman’s Weekly, Woman, Woman’s Own, Chat, womanandhome.com and Goodto.com.
 An experienced recipe writer, food stylist and home economist, Jess honed her skills in print and digital food media, working with well known brands such as Great British Bake Off, Tastemade US and UK, and Slimming World to name a few.